mpacer/jupytercon2018/config/proposal.md

 ## Title

-*Configuring Jupyter: using, understanding, and debugging Jupyter's config systems*
+*Making Jupyter your own: user configuration across the Jupyter ecosystem*

 ## Description (400chars)

 > brief overview for marketing purposes, max. length 400 characters—about 65 words

 Jupyter's defaults make starting easy, but good defaults only go so far.
-Eventually, everyone wants something to be different; they use configuration settings to make it so.
-Jupyter's config systems are powerful and flexible, but subtle and complicated, resulting in hard-to-debug issues.
-We will explain Jupyter's config systems, how to use them, and how to debug them if something goes wrong.
+We want to enable users to go beyond the defaults and make Jupyter their own through Jupyter's powerful, flexible configuration systems.
+But these systems can be subtle and complicated, resulting in hard-to-debug issues.
+We will explain Jupyter's config systems, how to use them, and how to debug if something goes wrong.

 ## Abstract (3-6 paragraphs)

 > (Longer, more detailed description (3-6 paragraph, bullet points welcome) of your presentation to help the program committee understand what you will cover.
 If your proposal is chosen, this is the description that will appear on the website.
 Note that our copywriters may edit it for consistency and O'Reilly voice.)

 Jupyter's straightforward, out-of-the-box experience has been important for its success in wide-spread adoption.
 But good defaults only go so far.
+In this talk, we want to empower users to go beyond the defaults and make Jupyter their own.

 As much as the defaults encourage adoption, Jupyter's modular design and powerful, flexible configuration systems inspire users' creativity and enthusiasm.
 By enabling people to customise how they want their tools to work, Jupyter's config systems allow people to determine their own computational destiny.
 At the same time, with great power comes great fragility — the same config files that enable user freedom and empowerment are a potential source of user frustration and confusion.
 Because of how Jupyter's configuration systems work, tracing down the source of a configuration issue can be an arduous task.

 Despite their crucial role in determining the overall user experience, Jupyter's configuration systems have never been treated as a singular topic.
 In this talk,